 You can use the bows shown in the picture of the supplies, but the ones I picked up kind of blended in with the white yarn.
 So I used a 2.5″ wired ribbon to make my own bow.
-The store had about three choices for fall.
-For my wreaths I chose an orange mesh with orange glitter pumpkins & gold edging.
+The store had about three choices of ribbon for fall.
+For my wreaths I chose an orange organza type ribbon with orange glitter pumpkins & gold edging.
 That helped to break up the white.
 Find the place where you want your bow.
 I used mine to hide a little area where the yarn overlapped itself.
-Place hot glue on the back & press it down on your wreath.
+Place hot glue on the back & press it down on your wreath

 Next pick which metal word you’d like to add to your wreath.
 The pack came with the words, “Thankful,” “Welcome,” & “Harvest.”
 Since they were going outside, I decided to use welcome & harvest.
 Play around with where you’d like it placed.
 The bottom of the words on my wreaths are just below the middle, about 3.25″ from the bottom of the form.
 (Note- decide whether or not to paint them before gluing, read through the next few paragraphs.)

 You can choose whatever you’d like to decorate your wreaths.
 Pinecones, buttons, leaves, etc. I chose to make felt flowers in fall tones.
 I made simple roses & zinnias.
 They’re so easy to make (you can see this post where I show you where to get a simple tutorial for these flowers).
 I used forest green felt to make the two zinnias & a mustard yellow for the roses.
-You should play around with the setting before you glue them on.
+You should play around with their position before you glue them on.
 I probably moved mine fifty times before gluing them.

 I found the cute little glittered pumpkins, & I got them because I knew I could find something to use them on.
 They’re actually floral picks, but I just cut the stick at the bottom of the pumpkin & trimmed down the “stem” on the top.
 They were ridiculously long!
-There were ten in the pack, so I used three for each wreath.
+There were ten in the pack, and I used three for each wreath.
 Again, play around with where you want to put them.

 Congratulations friends!
 You have made two very beautiful wreaths to adorn your home during the fall.
 Don’t limit yourself by only placing them on doors.
 I have different wreaths (& different types of wreaths) in just about every room of our house.